Global growth plunging into downturn over coronavirus, OECD says

 The world’s second-biggest economy would rebound to pre-coronavirus levels in 2021 with growth of 6.4%, the OECD forecast, but not before the impact of its downturn rippled far beyond.

 The virus was seen having a limited impact on U.S. growth, which was seen at 1.9%, down from 2.0% in November.
-Growth would then pick up to 2.1% in 2020, the OECD forecast.
-(Reporting by Leigh Thomas, editing by Larry King)
+Growth would then pick up to 2.1% in 2021, the OECD forecast.